Facts about Punxsutawney Phil

 Punxsutawney Phil Biography

-America’s most famous groundhog, Punxsutawney Phil becomes a celebrity for a day every February 2nd.
-According to tradition, if a groundhog emerges from his burrow on Groundhog Day and sees his shadow, then winter will last for six more weeks.
+America’s most famous groundhog, Punxsutawney Phil becomes a celebrity for a day every February 2nd, otherwise known as Groundhog Day.
+According to a folklore tradition, if a groundhog emerges from his burrow on that day and sees his shadow, then he will be “frightened” back into his burrow and winter will last for six more weeks.

 [In 2024, Phil’s handlers said he did not see his shadow, thereby predicting an early spring.]